LavinasChange/circuit-oneops-1/components/cookbooks/mcrouter/README.md

 * `additional_cli_opts` - Additional command line options
 * `policy` - get/gets uses MissFailoverRoute.
 All other operations use one of the following policies: AllAsyncRoute (default), AllSyncRoute, AllInitialRoute, AllInitialRoute, AllFastestRoute, and AllMajorityRoute
 * `route` -  Supported Routes: PoolRoute (default), HashRouteSalted : Use salted hash to server pool
 * `miss_limit` - Limits number of replicas to query by get/gets operations in case of cache miss.
-Default number "3" will limit queries to DC-local replicas only (for production).
-Value "0" means query all available
+Default number "2" will limit queries to only 2 DC-local replicas.
+Value "0" means query all available replicas
-* `touch_limit` - Limit touch command propagation to Mcrouter-local replica only ('true'/'false')
+* `touch_limit` - Limit touch command propagation to configured number of replicas.
+This is done to limit touch traffic within MeghaCache deployment.
+AllFastestRoute is hardcoded to send touch commands to replicas